Program Overview – Crisis Outreach Service for Seniors, Community Care

 - Participate in crisis shifts; going out to visit clients in their homes or other community locations with a partner.

-- Assist with assessing client needs, developing, and implementing service plans with short and long-term objectives.
+- Assess client needs, develop, and implement service plans with short and long-term objectives.

 - Assist with monitoring clients, identifying additional needs, and reactivating supports.